dai-yamashita/Katana/readme.md

 # [Katana](https://github.com/Shogun147/Katana)

-Easy to use, hmvc scalable web framework for any Node.js samurai, focuses on simplicity, maintainability and performance.
+Easy to use, modular web framework for any Node.js samurai, focuses on simplicity, maintainability and performance.

 ## Contents